Use the World Health Organization (WHO) website as your first source of information on best practices regarding coronavirus.

 Depending on the type of customers you support, you very well may be experiencing a major spike in contacts as a result of coronavirus.
 If your contact center supports a travel company or the hospitality business, for instance, expect a lot — and we mean, A LOT — of calls.

 You’ll have to consider how you’ll manage more calls than usual without forcing anxious customers to wait on hold.
-If you’re using answer bots, create a process by which all coronavirus-related calls are first routed through a particular automated workflow.
-Update your knowledge base and FAQs to educate customers on coronavirus policies and issues pertaining to your company so they can self-inform, and so both your answer bots and human agents have instant access to the information customers are looking for.
+If you’re using QuickSearch Bots, create a process by which all coronavirus-related calls are first routed through a particular automated workflow.
+Update your knowledge base and FAQs to educate customers on coronavirus policies and issues pertaining to your company so they can self-inform, and so both your QuickSearch Bots and human agents have instant access to the information customers are looking for.

 Other types of companies might see an increase in contact-center usage as a sidebar of the coronavirus epidemic, too.
 For instance, as people in New York and other cities quarantine themselves or simply stay home more, contact centers supporting food delivery and video game apps may spike.
 Gaming and e-commerce companies need to be prepared for increased contact-center usage.